JackClark123/COMP2911-Project/README.md

 Things that may need to be looked at

-1. Require button images for undo/reset
+1. Require button images for undo/reset -Kevin
-3. Expert difficulty does not have a undo button
+3. Expert difficulty does not have a undo button -Kevin
-4. Number of moves has yet to be done - history log/leaderboard
-5. Font sizing for novice is inconsistent
+5. Font sizing for novice is inconsistent -Kevin
 6. Counter needs to fixed
-7. Think of stuff for difficulty
+7. Think of stuff for difficulty -Everyone
 8. Look into multiplayer - dual listeners
+9. Find value for optimal path to solve map